 \subsection{$SU(5)$ GUT without supersymmetry}

-The Georgi-Glashow $SU(5)$ model below the GUT scale has the same matter contents as the Standard Model, and the three gauge coupling constants are known not to unify at one scale.
-In order to achieve unification without supersymmetry, we consider introducing four fermion fields as listed in Table \ref{tab:table1}, in addition to the matter contents of the Standard Model (namely those of the original $SU(5)$ model below the GUT scale).
+Below the GUT scale, the Georgi-Glashow $SU(5)$ model has the same matter contents as the Standard Model and the three gauge coupling constants are known not to unify at one scale.
+In order to achieve unification without supersymmetry, we consider introducing four fermion fields as listed in Table \ref{tab:table1}, in addition to the matter contents of the Standard Model (namely those of the Georgi-Glashow $SU(5)$ model below the GUT scale).
 The fields $d'$, $\overline{d}'$, having the Dirac mass $m_D$, form a vectorlike pair and leave the anomaly cancellation intact.
 They are split multiplets included in vectorlike $SU(5)$ fermions $\bm{5}+\bm{\overline 5}$ \cite{Frampton:1983sh,Amaldi:1991zx}.
 Likewise, $q'$ and $\overline{q}'$ are split multiplets arising from a vectorlike pair $\bm{10}+\bm{\overline{10}}$.
 Thus we consider an $SU(5)$ GUT model with extra $\bm{5}+\bm{\overline 5}$ and $\bm{10}+\bm{\overline{10}}$ multiplets added to the Georgi-Glashow model.